 II.
 Conference proceedings and Book chapters

-2. Chakrabarti, P. and Sagili, R.R.
-(2018) 77th Annual Pacific Northwest Insect Management Conference Research Reports, Section II: Bees and Pollinators, Portland, Oregon, USA on January 8th 2018.
+5. Chakrabarti, P. and Sagili, R.R.
+(2018) 77th Annual Pacific Northwest Insect Management Conference, Section II: Bees and Pollinators, 2018 Research Reports.

 III.
 Extension publications